OverAcheiever/Rally-OBS-Alerts-and-Activity-Feed/README.md

 - Download this repository by clicking [here]()
 - Extract the zip file to a safe location on your PC.
 [Installing [WinRar](https://www.win-rar.com/postdownload.html?&L=0) would help with this step if not already installed]
 - In OBS, add a new Browser Source by checking the Local file checkbox and then navigating to the location where you extracted the folder and selecting **Activity Feed**.
 Then click OK.
 - After Setting up the Activity Feed following the below instructions, change the Creator Coin under the Activity Feed Settings.
-Additional visual customisation can be found there
+Additional visual customisation can be found there (Note: Any changes made to the custom fields only register when you click outside the field.
+The Alerts browser source needs to be reloaded for changes to be seen)
 ## Activity Feed
 - In OBS, navigate to **Top Menu → View → Docks → Custom Browser Docks**
 - Navigate to extracted folder and right click on **Activity Feed**.
 Click on properties which opens up a new window.
 Copy the location from here